 [Section 116 inserted by No. 58 of 2010 s.
 172.]

-117. Liability of directors of body corporate
+117. Liability of directors of body corporate for defalcations

 Where a licensee is a firm and a body corporate is a partner in the firm or where the licensee is a body corporate, all persons who are directors of the body corporate at the time of any defalcation by the licensee are jointly and severally liable in respect of that defalcation.

-118. Other rights or remedies
+118. Other rights and remedies not affected by this Act

 Except as is expressly provided in this Act, nothing in this Act shall have the effect of limiting, restricting, or otherwise affecting any right or remedy a person would have had if this Act had not been enacted.

-119. No waiver of rights
+119. Rights conferred by Act cannot be waived

 A person is not competent to waive any rights conferred on him by this Act.

-120. General penalty
+120. General penalty for offences

 (1) A person who contravenes or fails to comply with any provision of this Act commits an offence against this Act.